premake/premake-core/website/docs/configurations.md

 ### Parameters ###

-`names` is a list of configuration names.
+`names` **string[]** - is a list of configuration names.
 Spaces are allowed, but may make using certain Premake features, such as a command-line configuration selection, more difficult.

 ### Applies To ###